garden-io/garden/docs/reference/commands.md

   | `--from-file` |  | path | Read the secrets from the file at the given path.
 The file should have standard &quot;dotenv&quot; format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).

-### garden enterprise secrets delete
+### garden cloud secrets delete

 **[EXPERIMENTAL] Delete secrets.**

-Delete secrets in Garden Enterprise.
-You will nee the IDs of the secrets you want to delete, which you which you can get from the `garden enterprise secrets list` command.
+Delete secrets in Garden Cloud.
+You will nee the IDs of the secrets you want to delete, which you which you can get from the `garden cloud secrets list` command.

 Examples:
-    garden enterprise secrets delete 1,2,3   # delete secrets with IDs 1,2, and 3.
+    garden cloud secrets delete 1,2,3   # delete secrets with IDs 1,2, and 3.

 | Supported in workflows |   |
 | ---------------------- |---|